StephanieQuon/StephanieQuon/README.md

 ### Hi!
-I'm Steph (she/her) 😃
+My name is Stephanie (she/her) 😊

 I am in my final year studying electrical engineering at the University of British Columbia, and I previously interned at Microsoft, Goldman Sachs, and Medtronic.
-My email is quons@student.ubc.ca :)
+My email is quons@student.ubc.ca.

 <!--
 **StephanieQuon/StephanieQuon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.